Chamdo: History

+Wang Qimei and Zhang Guohua led 40,000 People's Liberation Army soldiers in an attack against the 8,000 soldiers of the Tibetan Army defending Chamdo on 7 October 1950.
+Over 5,700 Tibetans died after fighting 21 battles by 19 October, and Provincial Governor Ngapoi Ngawang Jigme was captured.
+The fall of Chamdo resulted in the Tibetan government submitting to China's demands.

 On 11 July 2014 Chamdo Prefecture was upgraded into a prefecture-level city.

 Languages

 Languages spoken in Chamdo include Khams Tibetan and the Chamdo languages of Lamo, Larong, and Drag-yab.